 - its role as a strategic partner of Commercial Bank: the Bank operates as an alliance bank of Commercial Bank, which enables it to enter into arrangements with other Commercial Bank alliance banks on a variety of initiatives and transactions including cross-border transactions.
-The Bank is also able to leverage Commercial Bank's expertise in the areas of retail banking (particularly around the development of credit card products), cross-border deals, risk management, financial resource management and human resource practices and adopt those best practices.
-See "- Commercial Bank"; and - its Islamic banking window: he successful introduction of the Bank's Muzn Islamic banking window ensures that the Bank can offer a greater range of relevant products and services to meet customer needs.
-This is an important area for the Bank as it enables the Bank to compete in the local Shari'a-compliant financial services market, which grew 19 per cent. in the last 5 years from RO 2.2 billion to RO 4.3 billion in total financing.
+The Bank is also able to leverage Commercial Bank's expertise in the areas of retail banking (particularly around the development of digital payment products), cross-border deals, risk management, financial resource management, technology and human resource practices and adopt those best practices.
+See "-Shareholding Structure-Commercial Bank"; and - its Islamic banking window: the successful introduction of the Bank's Muzn Islamic banking window ensures that the Bank can offer a greater range of relevant products and services to meet customer needs.
+This is an important area for the Bank as it enables the Bank to compete in the local Shari'a-compliant financial services market, which grew by 86.9 per cent. in the five years between 30 June 2017 and 30 June 2022 from RO 2.75 billion to RO 5.14 billion in terms of total financing (source: CBO June 2022 Quarterly Statistical Bulletin).